-$\textit{Table 18.33.} \ \texttt{grspw\dma\tx\wait} \ \textit{function declaration}$
+Table 18.33. grspw\dma\tx\wait function declaration

-Proto int grspw_dma_tx_wait(void c, int send_cnt, int op, int sent_cnt, int timeout) About Block until send_cnt or fewer packets are queued in TX "Send and Scheduled" queue, op (AND OR), sent_cnt or more packet "have been sent" (Sent Q) condition is met.
-If a link error occurs and the "Disable on Link error" is defined, this function will also return to caller The timeout argument is used to return after timeout ticks, regardless of the other conditions.
+Proto int grspw_dma_tx_wait(void c, int send_cnt, int op, int sent_cnt, int timeout)

+About Block until send_cnt or fewer packets are queued in TX "Send and Scheduled" queue, op (A OR), sent_cnt or more packet "have been sent" (Sent Q) condition is met.

+If a link error occurs and the "Disable on Link error" is defined, this function will also return to caller.
+The timeout argument is used to return after timeout ticks, regardless of the other conditions.
 If timeout is zero, the function will wait forever until the condition is satisfied.

-If IRQ of TX descriptors are not enabled conditions are never checked, this may hang infinitely unless a timeout has been specified.
-Param d [IN] pointer Device identifier.
+NOTE: If IRQ of TX descriptors are not enabled conditions are never checked, this may hang finitely unless a timeout has been specified.

+Param d [IN] p ointer

+Device identifier.
 Returned from grspw_open.

-Param send send_cnt [IN] int
+Param send_o ent [IN] int

-Sets the Sets the condition's number of packets in TX SEND queue.
+Sets the condition's number of packets in TX SEND queue.

-Param op [IN] boolean
+Param m op [IN] boolean

 Condition operation.
 Set to zero for AND or one for OR.

-Param sent_cnt [IN] int
+Param m sent_cnt [IN] int

 Sets the condition's number of packets in TX SENT queue.

 Param timeout [IN] int

 Sets the timeout in number of system clock ticks.
-The operating system's semaphore service is used implement the timeout functionality.
+The operating system's semaphore service is used to implement the timeout functionality.
 Set to zero to disable timeout, negative value is invalid.

 Return Int.
 See return code below.

 Value Description

 -1 Error.

 0 Returning to caller because specified conditions are now fullfilled.
-Returning to caller because specified conditions are now fullfilled.

 1 DMA stopped.

 2 Timeout, conditions are not met.

-3 Another task is already waiting.
+Another task is already waiting.
 Service is Busy.